viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 The controller config adds the gamepad controller to your robot.
 However, it is not functional yet.
-To make it functional, you need to add the Base Remote Control Service.
+To make it functional, you need to add the base remote control service.

-## Add the Base Remote Control Service
+## Add the base remote control service

 Services are software packages that provide robots with higher level functionality.
-To link the controller's input to the base functionality, you need to configure the [Base Remote Control Service](/services/base-rc/):
+To link the controller's input to the base functionality, you need to configure the [base remote control service](/services/base-rc/):

 {{< tabs >}}
 {{% tab name="Config Builder" %}}